Post Release Community Supervision

 Release Program Study

-The Release Program Study (RPS) process (formerly referred to as the CDCR 611) involves Correctional Counselors, Case Records Services staff, Institutional PRCS Liaisons, Community Transition Program staff, the Chief of Mental Health at the releasing institution, the Accounting Office, and County Probation staff.
+The Release Program Study (RPS) process (formerly referred to as the CDCR 611) involves Parole Service Analyst, Case Records Services staff, Institutional PRCS Liaisons, Community Transition Program staff, the Chief of Mental Health at the releasing institution, the Accounting Office, and County Probation staff.
 Working together we can achieve a smooth transition for the offender from prison to probation.

 The RPS became fully automated within the Strategic Offender Management System (SOMS) on October 30, 2017.
 The electronic RPS will expedite the pre-release process and provide easy-to-read, real-time information data to pertinent staff.